Understanding SelfDecode PGx Reports: Medication Check vs. DNAmind

 • Focuses on well-established gene-drug interactions

-• Built to support medical decision-making if used by a health professional
+• Built to support medical decision-making when used with a health professional

 DNAmind PGx Report